 There are a number of different types of liquid level sensor used to detect the point level of a liquid.
-Some types use a magnetic float, which rise and fall with the liquid in the container.
+Some types of liquid level sensor use a magnetic float, which rises and falls with the liquid in the container.
 Once the liquid, and by extension, the magnet, reach a certain level, a reed magnetic switch is activated.
 Commonly, there is a switch towards the top and the bottom of the container, allowing detection of minimum and maximum levels of liquid.
-Many sensors also include a protective shield to protect the magnet from turbulence or interference from direct contact with the liquid.
+Many liquid level sensors also include a protective shield to protect the magnet from turbulence or interference from direct contact with the liquid.

-Another common type of level sensor is known as a Conductive sensor.
-Only liquids which conduct electricity can be used in this sensor.
-This type of sensor includes a source of power, usually of a fairly low voltage.
+- Conductive Sensor - Another common type of liquid level sensor is known as a Conductive Sensor.
+Only liquids which conduct electricity can be used in this liquid level sensor.
+A Conductive Sensor includes a source of power, usually of a fairly low voltage.
 At least two electrodes are placed within the container.
 When a conductive liquid reaches a certain point, it will come into contact with both a longer and a shorter electrode, and thus complete a circuit and activate an internal switch.

-Pneumatic sensors are also a fairly common occurrence with particularly hazardous liquids, or in systems where the use of electricity is not viable or possible.
+- Pneumatic Sensors - Pneumatic Sensors are also a fairly common occurrence with particularly hazardous liquids, or in systems where the use of electricity is not viable or possible.
 This is because the sensor itself does not come into direct contact with the liquid at all.
 The sensor detects the level of air between the liquid and the pneumatic sensor, then uses this to calculate the amount of liquid used to fill the remainder of the container.
-These types of sensors are also relatively cost-effective.
+These types of liquid level sensors are also relatively cost-effective.

-There are also other types of level sensors which offer continuous measurement of liquids.
-Magnetostrictive sensors are similar in design to regular magnetic float sensors, yet the magnet level is measured using a magnetostrictive wire, which will react when its magnetic field is interrupted by the presence of the magnet.
+- Magnetostrictive Liquid Level Sensors - Magnetostrictive liquid level sensors are similar in design to regular magnetic float sensors, yet the magnet level is measured using a magnetostrictive wire, which will react when its magnetic field is interrupted by the presence of the magnet.
 The exact point at which this interruption occurs can be determined by the distance between the bottom of the wire and the point of interference.
-Alternatives to this design include a magnetoresistive sensor, whereby an additional magnet is inserted onto the arm of the float, allowing accurate triangulation of the exact position of the magnets.
-This type of sensor is commonly used in conjunction with computer programs due to its accuracy.
+Alternatives to this design include a magnetoresistive sensor, whereby an additional magnet is inserted onto the arm of the float.
+This allows accurate triangulation of the exact position of magnets.
+This liquid level sensor is commonly used with computer programs, as it is so accurate.